Steve-George/steve-george.github.io/_pages/about.md

   - /about.html
 ---

-Tianyu Yin (尹天雨) is an undergraduate with the School of Electronic and Information Engineering, Soochow University ([Official website](http://web.suda.edu.cn/jiankang/index.html)).
+Tianyu Yin (尹天雨) is an undergraduate with the School of Electronic and Information Engineering, Soochow University ([Official website](http://dzxx.suda.edu.cn/)).
 His research interest includes IC design and AIoT, especially their applications in embedded system development.
+In 2015, he co-founded CPH Global Laboratory and led R&D.